bill-keller/zModernization/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.

 ## Backend API Server

-To start the API server, connect to the WSC vpn, then cd into the backend dir and run `npm init` and then `npm start`
+To start the API server, connect to the WSC vpn, then cd into the backend dir and run `npm install` and then `npm start`